 Arty things to see and do in London

 What can be said about London’s wealth of artistic sights, sounds and treasures that hasn’t been said already?
 Well, a surprising amount, actually.

-Yes, there are the familiar tourist staples – from the Royal Academy of Arts and the National Gallery to Tate Modern and Tate Britain – that continue to produce must-see blockbuster exhibitions.
+Yes, there are the familiar tourist staples – from the Royal Academy of Arts and the National Gallery to Tate Tate Britain – that continue to produce must-see blockbuster exhibitions.
 But the capital is also a place to come for lesser-known galleries ranging from the South London Gallery and White Cube to Lazarides Gallery and the Parasol Unit Foundation for Contemporary Art.

 Add the continued presence of leading-edge art fairs such as the London Art Fair – the next one set to be held at the Business Design Centre in January 2019 – and Frieze London every October in Regent’s Park, and in London, you still have an endlessly stimulating creative epicentre.

 Moreover, you only need to idly wander around many London boroughs – such as Croydon, where RISEgallery’s Arts Quarter project continues to infuse the streets with eye-catching public art – to see that you don’t even need to enter an art gallery to immerse yourself in the UK capital’s artistic spirit.